 Audits engage owners/franchisees

-Audits engage owners/franchisees by continually reinforcing organizational standards and best practices.
+Audits engage owners/franchisees by continually reinforcing brand standards and best practices.
 An audit is not a passive activity.
 It actively engages the store owner or franchisee to continually improve the store according to best practices.
 Describe each standard, attach a photo, assign the item and engage your audience by showing them what success looks like.

-Different franchisees execute…differently
+Different franchisees execute… differently

-Assuming your retail brand consists of more than a handful of stores, you cannot know how stores really execute unless you have processes and auditing software to help you with this.
 Operators execute differently.
 Franchisees may have different inclinations and priorities based on their own experience and sensibilities.
 There is nothing wrong with that, but you need to make sure that the core standards and programs that are the backbone of the brand’s strategy are indeed implemented in full, everywhere and every time.
 Audits align the vision and expectations of head office with the reality on the ground.

 Each franchisee is a brand ambassador